fossas/gemserve/README.md

 # gemstest

-`gemstest` provides files to support laptop-based implementation for the Gems interview challenge.
+`gemstestserver` provides files to support laptop-based implementation for the Gems interview challenge.

 ## Installation

 Download from the GitHub Releases list.
-Use https://transfer.sh to download to a candidate's computer.
+Use https://transfer.sh to download to a candidate's computer, or host on your own machine using https://ngrok.io.

 ## Running the server